Turing-Chu/binance-go/docs/StreamApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiV3UserDataStreamDeleteRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCloseSpotListenKeyRequest struct via the builder pattern

 Name | Type | Description  | Notes